 Between the Lines (Lunchtime Book Club)

-Pick up your copy on or after July 14 at the library's patron window.
-Also available on WVDELI/Libby as an ebook or audiobook.
+Pick up your copy on or after October 13 at the library's patron window.

 Discussion held in the upstairs meeting room.